Some of our information has moved to NT.GOV.AU

 Qualities such as integrity, honesty, trustworthiness and respect are integral to the role of the official.
 The official’s actions should be linked to these qualities, including the manner in which they behave and relate to others prior to, during and following competition, how they present as an official and how they go about undertaking their role.

 It is important for officials to understand the important role that they play, and the impact they have on participants and others.
 An official needs to display ethical behaviour at all times, and show integrity, empathy and respect to others.
-Officials should be aware of the needs of various groups, including juniors, athletes with a disability, indigenous athletes and other cultural groups.
+Officials should be aware of the needs of various groups, including juniors, athletes with a disability, Aboriginal athletes and other cultural groups.
 Most sporting organisations will have policies, such as junior sport policies, member and/or child protection policies and disability action plans that officials should become familiar with.
 Officials can contribute to an inclusive environment within a sport

 Knowledge and application of sport rules and laws